MarcosEsparza/engineering-portfolio/README.md

 ### Performance Analysis of a Turbojet Engine (SR-30 Mini-Lab)

 **Role:** Lab Team Member
-**Tools:** SR-30 Mini-Lab test stand, DAQ/LabVIEW, MATLAB, Excel
+**Tools:** SR-30 Mini-Lab test stand, DAQ and LabVIEW, MATLAB, Excel

 - Processed SR-30 turbojet Mini-Lab data at a representative high-power condition using LabVIEW and Excel.
 - Computed density, velocity, and Mach number at the compressor inlet (station 1) and nozzle exit (station 5), confirming a high-speed but subsonic exhaust jet.
 - Estimated inlet and nozzle mass flow rates and checked approximate conservation of mass across the engine.
-- Built a 1-D control-volume momentum model to predict static thrust and compared it to load-cell thrust measurements (prediction ≈9.5 lbf vs. ≈11 lbf measured, about 14% low).
+- Built a one dimensional control-volume momentum model to predict static thrust and compared it to load-cell thrust measurements (prediction about 9.5 lbf vs. about 11 lbf measured, roughly 14 percent low).
 - Interpreted discrepancies in terms of probe placement, non-uniform exhaust flow, and departures from ideal Brayton-cycle assumptions.

 **Report:** [PDF](/engineering-portfolio/assets/img/Performance%20Analysis%20of%20a%20Turbojet%20Engine.pdf)